 You played another important role in ‘Bajrangi Bhaijaan’, how did this opportunity come by?

-The best part is that people have given a lot of love after watching me in those films & am recognized on streets of Kashmir and even in Mumbai which feels good because that’s why we choose to be part of this Industry.
+The best part is that people have given me a lot of love after watching me in those films & being recognized on the streets of Kashmir and even in Mumbai which feels good because that’s why we choose to be part of this Industry.

 How about your schooling, any interesting anecdote you would like to share?

-Initially I studied at Woodlands House School at Gupkar Road, Srinagar.
-However, I completed my 11th & 12th class from Biscoe School.
+Initially, I studied at Woodlands House School at Gupkar Road, Srinagar.
+However, I completed my 11th & 12th class at Biscoe School.
 Here I got exposure to sports in real terms and was introduced to swimming.
 Interestingly, I was a perfect diver, but the only one who could not swim.
 Those were interesting days.

 Now that most of the time you spend away from home.
 How do you keep the culture of Kashmir alive?

-There have been unfortunate moments in Kashmir which created in unrequired distance between the Muslims and the Pandits of Kashmir.
+There have been unfortunate moments in Kashmir that created an unrequired distance between the Muslims and the Pandits of Kashmir.
 Have you ever made any effort to reduce this space?

-I always shared a wonderful bond with Kashmiri since my schook days and this continues till date.
+I always shared a wonderful bond with Kashmiri since my school days and this continues to date.
 I don’t refer to them as pandits, I prefer to call them Kashmiri instead.
 Many times it so happened that we stood by each other in times of need.
-As a matter of fact Mr M.K.
+As a matter of fact, Mr. M.K.
 Raina Sir is a big support for me, he is my mentor always motivating me to grow and excel in my profession.